xfranciscox/debian-testing-install/README.md

 **Important Considerations:**

 * Debian testing might be less stable than stable releases.
-* Adding third-party repositories (like Mozilla's PPA) can introduce instability and requires careful management of updates.
-* The Mozilla Firefox installation steps use a specific Ubuntu release repository and **cannot** be replaced with "testing".
 * Be cautious when managing packages from different sources.

 This summarized guide should help you create your custom Debian testing USB installation.
 Remember to proceed with caution, especially with the third-party repository.